 The British sent reinforcements with three of their best generals: Sir William Howe, Sir Henry Clinton, and Sir John Burgoyne.
 The three were known as Cerberus and took little time in mobilizing their men.

-Patriot commander William Prescott took a gamble and fortified Breed’s Hill in the middle of the night.
-When Howe and his subordinates arose in the morning they saw that they were in a precarious situation.
+Patriot commander William Prescott took a gamble and fortified Breed's Hill in the middle of the night.
+When Howe and his subordinates arose in the morning, they saw that they were in a precarious situation.
 He decided on a frontal attack.
 This decision would lead to a punitive victory for the British.
-They charged Breed’s Hill valiantly but lost over 1,000 soldiers which included Major John Pitcairn.
-After the battle General William Howe walked the field of the dead and mourned the loss.
-He would not underestimate the Continental Army the rest of the war.
+They charged Breed's Hill valiantly but lost over 1,000 soldiers, which included Major John Pitcairn.
+After the battle, General William Howe walked the field of the dead and mourned the loss.
+He would not underestimate the Continental Army for the rest of the war.

-Meanwhile the Second Continental Congress was in debate over independence.
+Meanwhile, the Second Continental Congress was in debate over independence.
 John Adams made a motion to create a Continental Army.
-John Dickinson opposed, but was left speechless when Adams nominated the Virginia planter George Washington.
+John Dickinson opposed but was left speechless when Adams nominated the Virginia planter George Washington.
 The choice of a Virginian was key because it united the colonies.
-Virginia was the largest colony, therefore carried the most influence.
+Virginia was the largest colony and, therefore, carried the most influence.
 George Washington had also established himself as one of the more respectable members of the Congress.
 The nomination was carried and George Washington was named the commander-in-chief of the Continental Army.

 Capture of Fort Ticonderoga